9de/Blocksmc-Player-Analysis/README.md

 - Download SQL queries to recreate or extend the analysis with your own data

 ## Server Information
-This analysis is based on data extracted from the **Blocksmc** server between [date range if applicable].
+This analysis is based on data extracted from the **Blocksmc** server between 2024/12/30 - 2025/3/21.

 ## Download
 Here is the PublicDB SQLite file: https://gofile.io/d/gykTtj